Burkinabè Rising: The Art of Resistance in Burkina Faso

-The Xingu, a tributary of the Amazon that is home to over 10,000 indigenous people, has for years faced threats from the Brazilian government to build what would be the world's third largest hydroelectric dam.
-If carried out, the dam would destroy the biodiversity of the Xingu River basin and deprive these people of their rights to a sustainable future.
-Iara Lee and the Caipirinha team were in Altamira for the Xingu Alive Encounter—one of the largest-ever gatherings of indigenous Brazilians—to witness the determination of the Amazon people to protect their way of life.
+The Xingu, a tributary of the Amazon that is home to over 10,000 indigenous people, has for years faced threats from the Brazilian government to build what would be the world’s third-largest hydroelectric dam.
+If carried out, the dam would destroy the biodiversity of the Xingu River basin and deprive these people of their rights to a sustainable future. iara lee and the Caipirinha team were in Altamira for the Xingu Alive Encounter—one of the largest-ever gatherings of indigenous Brazilians—to witness the determination of the Amazon people to protect their way of life.
 The short film that came out of this, Battle for the Xingu, was taken up by leading advocacy group International Rivers, which hosted a screening of the film.
-The organization also posted the film to its website so people interested in becoming more informed and taking action could learn about the issues at stake through film as well as the written word.
-Director Iara Lee also wrote a piece at the Huffington Post about the predictable negative impacts mega-dams are having across the globe.
-Later, Lee and the CoR team wrote an article about the Belo Monte struggle for the WITNESS blog.
+The organization also posted the film to its website, allowing people interested in becoming more informed to learn about the issues at stake.
+Director iara lee wrote a piece at the Huffington Post about the negative impacts mega-dams are having across the globe.
+Later, lee and the CoR team wrote an article about the Belo Monte struggle for the WITNESS blog.
 Since releasing the film, the movement opposing the dam on the Xingu has only escalated, and the Caipirinha team continues to be involved.

 Cultures of Resistance Feature Documentary

-In 2003, on the eve of the Iraq war, director Iara Lee embarked on a journey to better understand a world increasingly embroiled in conflict and, as she saw it, heading for self-destruction.
-After several years, travelling over five continents, Iara encountered growing numbers of people who committed their lives to promoting change.
+In 2003, on the eve of the Iraq war, director iara lee embarked on a journey to better understand a world increasingly embroiled in conflict and, as she saw it, heading for self-destruction.
+After several years, travelling over five continents, iara encountered growing numbers of people who committed their lives to promoting change.
 From Iran, where graffiti and rap became tools in fighting government repression, to Burma, where monks acting in the tradition of Gandhi take on a dictatorship, to Brazil, where musicians reach out to slum kids and transform guns into guitars, the Cultures of Resistance feature documentary explores how art and creativity can be ammunition in the battle for peace and justice.
 The feature documentary continues to screen in large and small venues all over the world.
-Linda Kennedy, a reporter for BBC World Service's The Strand, was on hand for the film's screening in Beijing: "This is a country where state run media showed very little of the Arab Spring uprising....
-This kind of documentary is effectively beautifully photographed news....
-I think the best way of describing [the response to the film] is that the audience--there must have been a hundred people or so in this venue--was moved."
-Elsewhere, when the film screened in Beirut, an audience member remarked that the film "helped put a perspective on our lives in Palestine and give us hope that we are a part of a global movement to end occupation everywhere."
-Click here to see what others have said about the film, or check out our past and future screenings and a list of awards the film has received.
+Linda Kennedy, a reporter for BBC World Service’s The Strand, was on hand for the film’s screening in Beijing: “This is a country where state run media showed very little of the Arab Spring uprising….
+This kind of documentary is effectively beautifully photographed news….
+I think the best way of describing [the response to the film] is that the audience–there must have been a hundred people or so in this venue–was moved.”
+Elsewhere, when the film screened in Beirut, an audience member remarked that the film “helped put a perspective on our lives in Palestine and give us hope that we are a part of a global movement to end occupation everywhere.”

 Footage from the Attack on the Gaza Freedom Flotilla